By Douglas B. Marks

 2. Control: A trust can also give you a great deal of control over what happens when you die.
 For example, you can designate when assets are distributed from the trust to your heirs, whereas with a will, the assets are distributed as soon as the estate is probated.

 When you have a trust, you can insert a great deal of detail about how your assets will be administered during any period in which you are disabled.
-This gives you a great deal of flexibility, as compared to a healthcare power of attorney or financial power of attorney.
-For example, while a healthcare power of attorney or financial power of attorney can appoint an individual to take action on your behalf, that person is left on their own to determine what to do.
+This gives you a great deal of flexibility, as compared to a financial power of attorney.
+For example, while a financial power of attorney can appoint an individual to take action on your behalf, that person is left on their own to determine what to do.
 In a trust, by contrast, you can actually give very specific directions on what is to happen with your assets, and the trustee will have to follow those directions.

-4. Tax Consequences: In some circumstances, an irrevocable trust can be structured to avoid tax consequences.
+4. Tax Consequences: As a rule, revocable trusts do not protect your assets directly from taxes, since you are still in control of the assets in a revocable trust.
+In some circumstances, however, an irrevocable trust can be structured to avoid tax consequences.
 Not many people use trusts to avoid death taxes anymore, because the estate tax exclusion is well over $11,000,000 for each spouse, meaning a person can pass that much property to an heir without paying any taxes (at least until 2026, when it will revert to just under $6,000,000 each, depending on inflation).

 5. Control Through Generations: A trust can be structured so that your heirs can either receive outright distributions or a certain amount of income from your trust, and you can even create cascading trusts, so that each child of your heirs can have the same protections of a trust.